cardano-scaling/website/monthly/2025-02-monthly.md

 ### Bounded memory for hydra-node

-In combination with the etcd-based networking, we've been [working on bounding the memory](https://github.com/cardano-scaling/hydra/pull/1860) of the hydra-node by switching to an event-streaming model, instead of loading and keeping all events in memory.
+In combination with the etcd-based networking, we have been [working on bounding the memory](https://github.com/cardano-scaling/hydra/pull/1860) of the hydra-node by switching to an event-streaming model, instead of loading and keeping all events in memory.
 This should allow for the long-term running of